 Goals and Objectives

 This effort is led by Peter Iafrate, Chairman of the UF Institutional Review Board, and Gigi Lipori, Senior Director, Planning and Analysis, Shands HealthCare.
 Project participation includes CTSI Biorepository, CTSI Regulatory Knowledge and Research Support, Internal Medicine & Medical Specialties, UF Health Compliance and Legal, UF Health Information Technology, UF Privacy Office and others.
-For additional information, please contact Peter Iafrate at email@example.com.
+For additional information, please contact Peter Iafrate, email@example.com.
 Project sponsors include Dr. David Nelson, Dr. Michael Conlon, and Dr. Michael Clare-Salzler.

 This project creates a fundamental new capability in the clinical and translational research environment at the University of Florida.
 Informed consent is at the center of research participation.
 The UF Consent2Share project is developing a large group of potential research participants who have consented to be re-contacted for future research studies.
 Having this consent data available in combination with the other data in the IDR will make it much faster and more feasible to identify potentially willing research participants who meet the study criteria.
 Creating a consent process with tracking will create new opportunities for our ability to study and improve human health.

 - On the Same Page, Dec.
 12, 2012: Our Continuously Learning Health System